 - We have no evidence for our beliefs in laws governing an external world, but we proceed as if the world exists as we perceive it. - The philosopher who seeks universal truths will be frustrated, but we can just ignore the skeptical questions. - "The abstruse philosophy, being founded on a turn of mind which cannot enter into business and action, vanishes when the philosopher leaves the shade and comes into open day, nor can its principles easily retain any influence over our conduct and behavior.
-The feelings of our heart, the agitation of our passions, the vehemence of our affections, dissipate all its conclusions and reduce the profound philosopher to a mere plebeian" (§I, AW 534a-b). - Berkeley decried skepticism as an immoral philosophy. - Hume denies that skepticism leads to immorality. - Hume sees skepticism as practically defeasible. - "The great subverter of Pyrrhonism, or the excessive principles of skepticism, is action, and employment, and the occupations of common life.
+The feelings of our heart, the agitation of our passions, the vehemence of our affections, dissipate all its conclusions and reduce the profound philosopher to a mere plebeian" (§I, AW 534a-b). - Skepticism is practically defeasible. - "The great subverter of Pyrrhonism, or the excessive principles of skepticism, is action, and employment, and the occupations of common life.
 These principles may flourish and triumph in the schools, where it is indeed difficult, if not impossible, to refute them.
 But as soon as they leave the shade an by the presence of the real objects which actuate our passions and sentiments are put in opposition to the more powerful principles of our nature, they vanish like smoke and leave the most determined skeptic in the same condition as other mortals" (§XII.2, AW 597b).